Williamzcy0929/Med2Vec_Plus/README.md

 # Med2Vec+

-**Med2Vec+** is a  pipeline that prepares **MIMIC-IV** EHR data and trains a **EHR Codes+ Clinical Notes** sequence model.
+**Med2Vec+** is a representation learning model that has the capacity of **EHR codes+Clinical Notes** on **MIMIC-IV**.
 It reproduces Med2Vec-style next-visit prediction while extending it with clinical notes via aspect-aligned cross-attention.

-Med2Vec+ is also released as an open-source model on [Hugging Face](https://huggingface.co/Williamzcy0929/Med2Vec_Plus).

 ## What It Does